-HRSA's Title VII health professions and Title VIII nursing workforce development programs are structured to allow grantees to test educational innovations, respond to changing delivery systems and models of care, and timely address health threats in their communities.

-Titles VII and VIII programs emphasize interprofessional education and training, by bringing together knowledge and skills across disciplines to provide effective, efficient and coordinated care.
-Through scholarships, loan repayment programs, grants and contracts to academic institutions, students and non-profit organizations, HRSA's workforce development programs fill the gaps in the supply of health professionals not met by traditional market forces.
+HRSA's Title VII health professions and Title VIII nursing workforce development programs are structured to allow grantees to test educational innovations, respond to changing delivery systems and models of care, and timely address health threats, such as COVID-19.
+Titles VII and VIII programs are structured to respond to changing delivery systems and models of care, such as telehealth, while addressing immediate health threats in all communities.
+Through scholarships, loan repayment programs, grants, and contracts to academic institutions, students, and non-profit organizations, HRSA's workforce development programs address health threats in all communities by filling the gaps in the supply of health professionals not met by traditional market forces.